 - Invulnerability/Superhuman Durability - America is bullet proof and fire resistant.

-- Star Portals - Can create star shaped portal to other realities/dimensions with her kicks.
+- Star Portals - Can create star shaped portal to other universes and dimensions with her kicks.

 - Weight: 165 lbs